 To enrich the lives of girls aged 7 to 17 years old through mentorship, empowerment programs & civic engagement with opportunities that place special emphasis on personal development & experiential learning.

 Hon.
-Jean Augustine PC, CM, CBE was the first African-Canadian woman to be elected to the House of Commons.
+Jean Augustine PC, CM, CBE is the first African-Canadian woman to be elected to the House of Commons.
 She was elected in the riding of Etobicoke-Lakeshore in 1993 & sat in Parliament until 2006.
 During this time, she served as Parliamentary Secretary to the Prime Minister, Minister of State & Deputy Speaker.

 In 2007, Dr. Jean Augustine was nominated by the Government of Ontario as Fairness Commissioner, a position created to advocate for Canadians with foreign credentials.
 Dr. Augustine retired from the position of Fairness Commissioner in March 2015.